What is “Expire Previous Passcode” on your iPhone and how do you use it?

-What is “Expire Previous Passcode Now” on your iPhone running iOS 17?
+What is “Expire Previous Passcode Now” in iOS 17?

-How to use “Expire Previous Passcode Now” on your iPhone
+How to use “Expire Previous Passcode Now” to force delete your previous passcode on iPhone

 Open the Settings app and tap Face ID & Passcode.

-Scroll down and tap Expire Previous Passcode Now.
+Scroll down and tap Expire Previous Passcode Now under TEMPORARY PASSCODE RESET.

 We hope this post helped you learn more about the new “Expire Previous Passcode Now” and how you can use it on your iPhone.
 If you have any more questions, feel free to reach out to us using the comments section below.